celinawong21/WF-ML-Model/README.md

 ## Sampling
 ### Methodology
 * Due to the extensive size of the dataset, a strategic sampling method was employed to manage the data.
 The key criteria used for sampling were centered around the _CURRENT LOAN DELINQUENCY STATUS_.
-  * **Criteria for a Defaulted Loan**: if _LOAN DELINQUENCY STATUS_ is equal to 6 or marked as "RA", payment on the loan is at least 6 months late.
+  * **Criteria for a Defaulted Loan**: if _CURRENT LOAN DELINQUENCY STATUS_ is equal to 6, meaning that payment on the loan is at least 6 months late or marked as "RA".
     * Loans not meeting these conditions are classified as non-default.
   * **True_Default**: For clarity in classification, loans meeting the default criteria at any point in time are tagged as "true_default".
 This distinction allows for precise identification and analysis of loans that default versus those that do not.
   * **Sampling Proportion**: to ensure a balanced representation of default and non-default loans across the 24 years of our dataset, a selective sampling approach was adopted.
 The following are the main criteria.
     * 3,000 loans were selected from each year and sampled an equal amount of 350 defaults and 350 non-defaults for each quarter, to ensure that the analysis accurately reflects the dynamics of loan performance over time.
-    * Then, three time variables were added (_OrigDate_, _OrigYear_, and _OrigQuarter_), to track the effect of the quarter for modeling purposes.
         * The sampling faced limitations due to a shortage of defaults in certain periods.
 Specifically, for the fourth quarter of 2022, only 264 defaulted loans were sampled.
 In 2023, only 32 defaults in the first quarter were sampled and zero defaulted loans were found in the second quarter.
+    * Then, three time variables were added (_OrigDate_, _OrigYear_, and _OrigQuarter_), to track the effect of the quarter for modeling purposes.

 #### Example from Sampled Data: 2003 Q1, Record 0

 ```python